*Starting School Later Frequently Asked Questions

 Q: Are we sure sleep deprivation is a concern for Strath Haven Middle and High School students?

 Yes.
-According to an initial survey of WSSD students in high school, 61% of the students indicated that they feel groggy or tired during their first block class; 65% believe that in general, they do not get enough sleep, and 67% believe that, based on personal needs, the best time for school to start is between 8:00 – 9:00 am.
-More data will be shared at the September 23, 2019 School Board Meeting.
+According to the Teen Sleep Habits Survey, administered to WSSD students, grades 8-12 in Fall of 2019 (Completed by nearly 1150 students-approximately 76%) 53% of the students indicated that they feel groggy or tired several days a week; 61% believe that in general, they do not get enough sleep, and 67% believe that, based on personal needs, the best time for school to start is between 8:00 – 9:00 am.
+More data was shared at the November 11, 2019 School Board Meeting.

 Q: What are the effects of insufficient sleep?